 For non-life-threatening injuries, the hurt person should still seek medical care as soon as possible.
 Seeing a doctor right away could make the difference between losing a few hours of work instead of weeks.
 Safety supervisors should advise those injured about your company’s preferred doctors.
 In the event workers, compensation can be claimed, some companies require workers to visit specific doctors as part of the claim.

 Secondly, once the injured person has seen or been directed to a medical professional, an incident report must be filed.
 Even less serious injuries need to be documented for the protection of your business and your employees.

-To improve this process, the SR Incident app makes filing an incident report fast and simple.
+To improve this process, the Safety Reports Incident app makes filing an incident report fast and simple.
 Also, it helps gather more information like:

 Now, the report can be updated at any time with new information.
 Once completed, the report is immediately available for management parties to view and handle.
 The SR Incident app ensures nothing gets lost between the job site and your headquarters.

 Thirdly, the backbone of workplace safety is communication between workers and company management.
 After a safety incident occurs, a designated informer should calmly notify workers in the area of the threat, and inform safety supervisors who may not have been in the area so they can take appropriate action.

 Now, it’s likely early and quick notification may help HR and safety supervisors identify weak spots in the safety protocol and implement new strategies or regulations more effectively to prevent incidents in the future.